JamesLMilner/git-going/README.md

 # Contributing

 We <3 contributions.
-If you want to contribute to the commands list or the page itself, please make a pull request with your changes and we'll do our best to get them merged :)
+If you want to contribute to the commands list or the page itself, please:

+1) Fork this repository
+2) Create your feature branch: git checkout -b some-new-feature
+3) Commit your changes: git commit -m 'Add some new cool feature'
+4) Push to the branch: git push origin some-new-feature
+5) Submit a pull request from GitHub

 # License